e-choness/learning-cmake/README.md

 - `while()` `endwhile()` is one type of loop that runs as long as the condition in `while()` is met.
 - `foreach()` `endforeach()` enumerates from a numerical range or a string array.

+## :trumpet: Arrays

+- Declaring a variable with a set of values using `set()`.
+- Output the array values using `${}` it expands each element as a variable of its own.
+- Output the array values usign `"${}"` it concat each element into a single string, separated by semi-colon.
+- When packing several variables inside meta-variable it would be best to dereference without double quotes, such that it expands each variable properly.

+## :capital_abcd: Variables and Scope

+## :1234: Functions

 ## :memo: Useful Commands

 ### :bell: Basics